nobabas/MTRN4231/README.md

 ### Testing Routines

+<<------------------------------------------------------------------------------------------------------------------------------------------------->>
 ## Results and Demonstration

 ### Performance Against Design Goals
-*(Discuss the success of the system based on the initial requirements.)*
-- Inital Requirements
-  - Reliability of system: 1 Failure per 500 Samples
+* Reliability of system: 1 Failure per 500 Samples
+- The integrated UR5e–camera–sensor workflow remained highly reliable throughout testing.
+- System faults (including failed detections, improper placement, or communication delays) occurred significantly less than the allocated threshold.
+- This indicates that the system is stable and capable of extended autonomous operation without frequent human intervention.

-  - Cycle time: Less than 5 minutes per sample
+* Cycle time: Less than 5 minutes per sample
+- The average cycle time per sampling point consistently remained below the 5-minute target.
+- The combination of efficient path planning on the UR5e, rapid detection from the vision system, and the optimized custom end effector contributed to meeting this requirement.
+- This demonstrates that the system is suitable for large farms where high-throughput sampling is required.

-  - Sampling Accuracy: Within 2mm placement of sensor
+* Sampling Accuracy: Within 2mm placement of sensor
+- Experimental validation showed that the robot can position the moisture probe within the required ±2 mm accuracy.
+- The use of camera-based detection, paired with the UR5e’s precise kinematics, ensured that the end effector consistently reached the intended soil location.

-  - Sensor Accuracy: Within 0.5 Analogue units
+* Sensor Accuracy: Within 0.5 Analogue units
+- Repeated measurements at controlled moisture levels confirmed that the custom-designed moisture sensor maintains accuracy within the target range.
+- Signal conditioning and calibration helped reduce analogue drift, ensuring reliable moisture readings across repeated trials.

-  - Repeatibility: Within 0.5mm of sensor position for same sampling point
+* Repeatibility: Within 0.5mm of sensor position for same sampling point

-Something about the success of the system
+- The robot demonstrated excellent repeatability, routinely returning to the same sampling point with sub-millimetre variance.
+- This is largely attributed to the UR5e’s high mechanical precision and consistent camera-derived coordinates.
+- Such repeatability is essential for long-term agricultural monitoring where sampling locations may be revisited repeatedly.

+<<------------------------------------------------------------------------------------------------------------------------------------->>
 ### Quantitative Results (Accuracy, Repeatability)
 *(Include data or figures showing performance metrics.)*
 Remember to put in photos